 Regardless of which stitch you choose, try to keep it short.
 Doing so lets you capture the curves of a letter without any straight bits poking out.

 The standard backstitch makes for a nice outline in hand embroidery.
 It's perfect for lettering (both in a single or double layer) or for outlining block lettering.

 To start the backstitch, come up underneath the fabric and pull the needle and floss through.
 Make your first stitch, then bring the needle back up underneath the fabric a full stitch length, leaving a space between the needle and the previous stitch.
-Lots of stitchers recommend using a length the same as a grain of rice.
+(Lots of stitchers recommend using a length that's about the same as a grain of rice.)

 Stem Stitch Letters